“Gratitude turns what we have into enough.” – Melody Beattie

 I wondered if we would ever have children.

-It was the most painful day I’d ever experienced, and I still remember it clearly till this day.
+It was the most painful day I’d ever experienced, and I still remember it clearly even today.

 We prayed, and I just wallowed in bed the rest of the day.
 I knew I had to inform my bosses and colleagues, so I slowly texted a few, and they helped to spread the word.